-Through expanded exploration and activities in How & Why Outdoor STEM Lab, guests will have additional opportunities to discover fundamental principles in STEM (Science, Technology, Engineering and Math) principles through inquiry-driven, hands on activities, problem solving and physical modeling.
-Exhibits and activities available in this outdoor gallery include an archaeology pit and a hands-on garden.
+Through expanded exploration and activities in How & Why STEM Lab, guests will have additional opportunities to discover fundamental principles in STEM (Science, Technology, Engineering and Math) principles through inquiry-driven, hands on activities, problem solving and physical modeling.
+Exhibits and activities available in this gallery include a hands-on garden.

 Targeted Ages: Children 2 to 10

 - Discover fundamental STEM principles through inquiry-driven, hands-on activities